Ken Clark (actor): 1960s: Agent 077

 In 1965, Clark originated the role of Secret Agent Dick Mallory in the Agent 077 trilogy modeled on James Bond.
 In one of the pictures from that trilogy, From the East with Fury, Mallory seeks to rescue a kidnapped nuclear scientist.

 1970s: Westerns

 In 1971, Clark appeared alongside James Garner in Un Uomo Chiamo Slitta (translated as A Man Called Sledge).

 Personal life and death

-Clark was married to Bette Blatt, whom he met when they were in high school.
-They had three children and were divorced in 1980.
+Clark was married to Bette Lola (Kruger) Blatt, a widow with a young daughter.
+They went on to have five children together and separated when he left for Europe to continue his acting career.
+Bette died in 1980.

-According to fellow actor Robert Woods, Clark died of a heart attack in Rome, Italy on June 1, 2009, three days before his 82nd birthday, shortly after a taping for a program on the mid 1960s Eurospy genre on the TV series Starcult.
+According to fellow actor Robert Woods, Clark died of a heart attack in Rome, Italy on June 1, 2009, three days before his 82nd birthday, shortly after a taping for a program on the mid-1960s Eurospy genre on the TV series Starcult.

 Partial filmography

 Adapted from IMDb and TV Guide.